rushikesh988/VideoRepeat/README.md

-# FirefoxGoogleImageDownloader
+# VideoRepeater
-An Extension to download images from Google Images.
+An Extension to repeat any video on Website.